Web browsers aren’t known to be privacy-centric, however, things are pretty different with Firefox, and for good.

 Email Breach Alert

 However, despite your best attempts, it might happen that your email address has been compromised in a data leak.
-As and when that happens, Firefox does a pretty solid job of informing the user, that their email has been breached, and hence they need to take action at the earliest.
+As and when that happens, Mozilla Firefox does a pretty solid job of informing the user, that their email has been breached, and hence they need to take action at the earliest.

-Similar to Chrome, Firefox also has cross-device supports for various platforms.
+Similar to Chrome, Mozilla Firefox also has cross-device supports for various platforms.
 These include Android, iOS, Windows, and Mac.
 On top of that, you get a pretty impressive sync feature that not only syncs all your data, passwords, bookmarks but even goes a great length in saving your last opened tabs as well.
 This way you could continue your work from a newer device right from the last stop point on your previous one.

 Major UI Overhaul